advocations/skype/Skype/AppSDK/GettingStarted.md

 #### iOS

-The configuration steps include:
+The configuration steps are:

-1. **Add embedded binary**: In XCode, in the Interface Builder Source Pane, select the project node and open the project properties pane.
-Add an embedded binary from the folder that you downloaded the SDK libraries into.
+1. **Add embedded binary**: In XCode, select the project node and open the project properties pane.
+Add SkypeForBusiness.framework as an "Embedded Binary" (not a "Linked Framework").

   > Note: The SDK comes with a binary for use on physical devices and a binary for running the iOS emulator.
 The binaries have the same name but are in separate folders.
-To run your app on a **device**, navigate to the location where you downloaded the App SDK and choose the _AppSDKiOS_ folder and the _SkypeForBusiness.framework_ file.
-To run your app in a **simulator**, choose the _AppSDKiOSSimulator_ folder and then select the **SkypeForBusiness.framework** file in that folder.
+To run your app on a **device**, navigate to the location where you downloaded the App SDK and select the _SkypeForBusiness.framework_ file in the _AppSDKiOS_ folder.
+To run your app in a **simulator**,  selec the _SkypeForBusiness.framework_ file in the _AppSDKiOSSimulator_ folder.

 2. **Import the SDK header file**: Add the following import statement to your header file.